sb53systems/G-Code-Flow-Temperature-Controller/README.md

 # Features
 - Add support for G2 and G3 commands.
-- Add support for other firmware.
+- Add support for Marlin and RepRap Firmware.

 # About the Developer
 By Salim BELAYEL.